 Accreditation

-• Jessica: Studying my Online healthcare degree at the University of Texas was a game-changer.
-The flexible schedule allowed me to balance work and family effortlessly, while the interactive courses deepened my clinical knowledge.
-I truly felt supported every step of the way, making my education both empowering and practical.
+• Emma: Studying my online healthcare degree at the University of Texas was a game-changer.
+The flexible schedule let me balance work and family while gaining hands-on knowledge.
+The strong Texas healthcare network opened doors I never imagined.
+I felt supported every step of the way.

 The chart above shows the distribution of the cost of unit of study for Online Healthcare in Texas in 2024.
 The cost is given in USD per unit.
 Each bar denotes the number of institutions with total cost of study falling into given interval.